diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 #### Example 2: Command Line Interface Only

 If you want to avoid using submission files, you can use the command line to directly submit your agent.
-Assuming you are using the `arena-stable-baselines3-on3.10-bullseye` dependencies image and have your agent's files stored on GitHub:
+Assuming you are using the `arena-stable-baselines3-on3.10-bullseye` dependencies image:

 ```sh
 diambra agent submit \